sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/basic_code_intelligence.md

 Basic code intelligence also filters results by file extension and by imports at the top of the file for some languages.

-## Why are my results sometimes incorrect?

-Basic code intelligence uses search-based heuristics, rather than parsing the code into an AST.
-You will see incorrect results more often for tokens with common names (such as `Get`) than for tokens with more unique names simply because those tokens appear more often in the search index.

-If you would like to have precise results where you are 100% confident that the definition or reference you are navigating to is for the symbol you hovered, we recommend utilizing LSIF for precise code intelligence.
-Even with LSIF enabled, you may occasionally see results from basic code intelligence.
-These scenarios are described in more detail in the [LSIF docs](./lsif.md).

 ## What languages are supported?

 Basic code intelligence supports all of [the most popular programming languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).

 Are you using a language we don't support?
 [File a GitHub issue](https://github.com/sourcegraph/sourcegraph/issues/new/choose) or [submit a PR](https://github.com/sourcegraph/sourcegraph-basic-code-intel#adding-a-new-sourcegraphsourcegraph-lang-extension).

+## Why are my results sometimes incorrect?

+Basic code intelligence uses search-based heuristics, rather than parsing the code into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
+Incorrect results occur more often for tokens with common names (such as `Get`) than for tokens with more unique names simply because those tokens appear more often in the search index.

+If you require 100% confidence in accuracy for a definition or reference results for a symbol you hovered over we recommend utilizing precise code intelligence.
+Scenarios where you may still get basic code intelligence results even with precision on are described in more detail in the [precise code intelligence docs](./precise_code_intelligence.md).